hisptz/data-use-apps-docs/docs/scorecard/features.md

 # Features

-The Interactive Scorecard App is designed to simplify performance monitoring in DHIS2 by providing flexible visualization, custom groupings, interactive dashboards/analysis, and sharing options.
+The Scorecard App is designed to simplify performance monitoring in DHIS2 by providing flexible visualization, custom groupings, interactive dashboards/analysis, and sharing options.
 Below is a detailed breakdown of its core features:

 ## Intuitive Interactive Help
 The scorecard app comes with built-in, interactive help features to guide users on how to navigate on specific module.